dascentral/laravel-starter/README.md

 ### Session

-You guessed it...
-I also use Redis for the Session driver.
+I Redis for the Session driver across all environments.

 ```
 SESSION_DRIVER="redis"